pratulsharma/CarND-Vehicle-Detection/writeup_template.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 - The pipeline still detects some false positives.
-I could possibly use add region masking to ignore the vehicles coming on the opposite lanes.
+I could possibly add region masking to ignore the vehicles coming on the opposite lanes.
 - When the two cars are close, the window momentorily moves only to one car.
 This could possibly be improved by more granular heatmap detection (two, instead of one) which would enable detection of two cars instead on one.
 - Playing with the size of window might help too.